 Black people are being killed at such an accelerated rate, and many of these killings are unjustified.
 And for those of us who are still alive, we often fear living our lives “normally” because we, as Black people, are not widely accepted and respected in this country.
 The chains our ancestors quite literally once had around their necks, wrists, or ankles, we now figuratively have them in our minds and around our opportunities.

-Juneteenth is important every year, but because the day is widely centered around freedom and the end of slavery, has the Black community asking, “Today, how free are we?”
+Juneteenth is important every year, and was declared a federal holiday in 2021, but because the day is widely centered around freedom and the end of slavery, has the Black community asking, “Today, how free are we?”

 How free are we if we can’t leave our homes without the fear of dying?